 Once you take a picture of your pill bottle, the app creates a profile of your medication for you to select and confirm.
 This feature removes all possibility of medication mix-ups, especially if you take more than one pill type at a time!

-You can easily set up your reminders and modify any scheduling or frequency differences between your pills, as well as inhalers, injections, ointments, and drops.
+You can easily set up your reminders and modify any scheduling or frequency differences between your pills and inhalers, injections, ointments, and drops.

-This app allows both flexibilities for differing doses with added security by setting a max daily dose limit.
+This app allows flexibility for differing doses with added security by setting a maximum daily dose limit.

 However, you can’t ignore your notifications.
-But there are snooze and postponing options that result in repeat visual and sound reminders.
+Both snooze and postponing options result in repeat visual and sound reminders.

 The app comes in two versions: Dosecast Free and Dosecast PRO, which offers a 7-day free trial.
 The subscription version of the app includes added features and advantages.
 Dosecast PRO costs $3 a month.